GitCh07/MonteCarlo-Sim--Dynamic-Asset-Pricing-Using-Linear-and-Classification-models-/README.md

 This project delivers an automated portfolio management system that uses Linear Regression, Monte Carlo Simulation, and Numerical Classification to make investment decisions.
-As a consulting company we designed the system to achieve a R^2 of 0.93 in testing and reduced portfolio analysis time from 4 hours to 30 minutes, providing financial institutions with a scalable, data driven solution for managing client portfolios.
+The designed the system to achieve a R^2 of 0.93 in testing and reduced portfolio analysis time from 4 hours to 30 minutes, providing financial institutions with a scalable, data driven solution for managing client portfolios.